-Follow these instructions to install a DIMM module:
+Follow these instructions to install a DIMM module with Double Latch:

 - 1. Insert the DIMM memory module vertically into the DIMM slot and push it down. - 2.
 Close the plastic clip at both edges of the DIMM slots to lock the DIMM module. - 3.
 Reverse the installation steps when you want to remove the DIMM module.